 Well, making late payments on things like personal loans and credit cards can have a massive effect on your ability to borrow.
 Missing these payments altogether is known as a default and it can limit your choice of lenders.

-Even if you haven’t had a look at your credit file before, try to avoid these six things that could damage it:
+Try to avoid these six things that could damage it

 - Missed or late payments: If you make your loan repayments even a few days late then it will have a negative effect on your credit file.
 A single missed payment will stay on your credit file for five years.